evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ## Climate system

 There is one climate system available.
-The 3-zone climate system supports different temperatures in three zones for the driver, passenger and backseat.
+- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger and backseat.

-## Comfort
+## Comfort features

-Nio EL8 has several features to make your life as a driver or passenger more comfortable.
+The Nio EL8 includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-The steering wheel is electrically adjustable.

-You have wireless charging for your phone.
+- **Electrically adjustable steering wheel**
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}